-Christina Whyte from Access to Education visits schools regularly to support staff and provide additional assessment of children's needs where necessary.
-If an assessment does take place, recommendations are made which are shared with all relevant staff members and, where possible, the recommendations are put in to place.
+Sarah Smith from Access to Education visits schools regularly to support staff and provide additional assessment of children's needs where necessary.
+If an assessment does take place, recommendations are made which are shared with all relevant staff members and, where possible, the recommendations are put into practise.

 Claire Jarvis is our Educational Physiologist from Birmingham City Council.
 She visits the school regularly to support our practice.
 An educational physiologist supports the identification of different needs, including behavioural, cognition and learning.

 Alison Shortt visits the school once a term.
 She ensures that any pupil with a visual impairment can access the curriculum and our learning resources through simple adaptions to our practice.
 This may include seating positions of children in classrooms or increasing font sizes on resources.

 Also known as the CAT team.
 Aaron Yorke is our CAT teacher and he visits the school regularly to meet with children who have a diagnosis of autism in our school.
 Aaron works closely with our children, staff and parents to ensure the children who have a diagnosis of autism are accessing the curriculum and making the best possible progress in school.

 Physical Difficulties Team